Video: Man attacks Asian American family in drive-thru

 NORTH HOLLYWOOD, Ca. (KTLA) — An Asian American family is demanding justice after a man used racial slurs and attacked them in a caught-on-video incident last month in North Hollywood, California.

 The driver behind them in line apparently bumped their car, and later pulled up alongside them.
-They recorded him making racial slurs, mocking them, and they say he threatened to kill them.
+They recorded him making racial slurs and mocking them, and they say he threatened to kill them.

 Video shared with KTLA shows the man saying “You’re so Asian” in an exaggerated accent.